SalomePlatform/adao/doc/en/ref_algorithm_3DVAR.rst

 StoreSupplementaryCalculations
   .. index:: single: StoreSupplementaryCalculations

   *List of names*.
-This list indicates the names of the supplementary variables that can be available during or at the end of the algorithm, if they are initially required by the user.
-It involves potentially costly calculations or memory consumptions.
-The default is a void list, none of these variables being calculated and stored by default excepted the unconditionnal variables.
+This list indicates the names of the supplementary variables, that can be available during or at the end of the algorithm, if they are initially required by the user.
+Their avalability involves, potentially, costly calculations or memory consumptions.
+The default is then a void list, none of these variables being calculated and stored by default (excepted the unconditionnal variables).
+The possible names are in the following list (the detailed description of each named variable is given in the following part of this specific algorithmic documentation, in the sub-section "*Information and variables available at the end of the algorithm*"): [
-  The possible names are in the following list: [ "Analysis",
+  "Analysis",
   "APosterioriCorrelations",
   "APosterioriCovariance",